 What is the enrollment procedure?
 Top

 A Student Residency Questionnaire will be provided to all families or unaccompanied youth seeking enrollment at any Mesa Public School.
-If any of the four questions at the top of the questionnaire are answered NO, the following procedure will be followed:

 • The student will be immediately enrolled and the district homeless family liaison will be contacted to verify the student’s eligibility under McKinney-Vento.